CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Buses.md

     * Don't forget to link to stations where tourists enter/leave the city
 * Ideally have two routes along the same path, but going in different directions
     * Example: Cim travels from home to work, and then from work to home
-* The [Public Transport Info View](Public Transport Info View) shows buildings that are difficult to reach via public transport
+* The [](Public Transport Info View) shows buildings that are difficult to reach via public transport
-* The [Traffic Routes Info View](Traffic Routes Info View) helps find where cims are travelling to
+* The [](Traffic Routes Info View) helps find where cims are travelling to

 #### Intercity buses (outside connection):